[shareaholic app=”total_share_count” link=”http://taylorstracks.com/trekking-kalaw-to-inle-lake/“ shareaholic app=”share_buttons” id=“23808781”]

 Once you start researching things to do in Myanmar it’s guaranteed that you will stumble across Myanmar trekking.
-They’re widely popular in the country among tourists and for good reason.
+It’s widely popular in the country among tourists and for good reason.
 These treks show you a part of the country that is untouched by tourism.
 Though you may be going through as a tourist, the trekking companies do a good job by making sure you leave only your footprints in the mud.

 As beautiful as that would be, it didn’t fit into my itinerary so I decided trekking from Kalaw to Inle Lake, where multiple trekking companies were set up was the next best thing.